Tribune Therapeutics

 Series B in 2004

-ChemoCentryx, Inc. is a clinical-stage biopharmaceutical company based in Mountain View, California, focused on developing and commercializing innovative medications for inflammatory disorders, autoimmune diseases, and cancer.
-The company's lead drug candidate, Avacopan, is an orally-administered complement inhibitor currently undergoing Phase III trials for anti-neutrophil cytoplasmic auto-antibody-associated vasculitis and a Phase IIb trial for moderate-to-severe hidradenitis suppurativa and complement 3 glomerulopathy.
-Additionally, ChemoCentryx is advancing other drug candidates, including CCX140, an inhibitor targeting the CCR2 chemokine receptor, which has completed Phase II trials for diabetic nephropathy and is being developed for focal segmental glomerulosclerosis; CCX507, a second-generation CCR9 inhibitor that has completed Phase I trials; and CCX872, a selective CCR2 inhibitor currently in Phase Ib trials for stage 3 and 4 pancreatic cancer.
-ChemoCentryx aims to address the underlying immune system dysfunction associated with various conditions through its targeted therapeutics.
+ChemoCentryx, Inc. is a clinical-stage biopharmaceutical company based in Mountain View, California, focusing on the development and commercialization of innovative medications for inflammatory disorders, autoimmune diseases, and cancer.
+The company specializes in orally-administered small molecule therapeutics that target chemokine receptors and related chemo-attractant receptors, aiming to inhibit the inappropriate immune responses associated with various diseases.
+Its lead drug candidate, Avacopan, is an orally-administered complement inhibitor currently in Phase III development for anti-neutrophil cytoplasmic auto-antibody-associated vasculitis and in Phase IIb trials for moderate-to-severe hidradenitis suppurativa and complement 3 glomerulopathy.
+Additionally, ChemoCentryx is advancing several other candidates, including CCX140, an inhibitor targeting the CCR2 receptor for diabetic nephropathy and focal segmental glomerulosclerosis, and CCX872, a selective CCR2 inhibitor in Phase Ib trials for advanced pancreatic cancer.
+Founded in 1996, ChemoCentryx continues to drive innovation in targeted therapies for rare and complex diseases.